giantswarm/rfc/decision-process/README.md

 - Quick progress on RFCs and decision making
 - Relevant groups have seen and approved the decision
 - More structured RFC format to add rendering and further automation
+- Keep each decision in one RFC file.
+Do not create multiple alternative files in the future.
+This is done by amending existing RFC files or marking old ones as obsolete.
 - Better overview by rendering RFCs
 - Replace the [rfc repository's README](https://github.com/giantswarm/rfc/blob/b3f4d2af6ff8965e542baae7d0e8fadb9163f356/README.md)
 - Giant Swarm folks using RFCs more readily and happily because they see that the process is working